shashisadasivan/SSD365VSAddIn/README.md

 The labels to update are in the settings form, so that not all languages are updated. (possible bug when multiple file id are used)

 ## Create Code extension
-Right click a Table, Class, Data entity, Form to create a class extension for it
+Right click a Table, Class, Data entity, Form, Form data source to create a class extension for it

 [Create class extension](https://github.com/shashisadasivan/SSD365VSAddIn/wiki/Create-Class-Extension)